The Foundation Subjects

 There are eight foundation subjects; Science, Design Technology, Computing, History, Geography, P.E., Art and Design and Music.
 We also teach French as our Modern Foreign Language in KS2.
 Spanish Lessons are offered to all as an after school club.
 Our approach to these subjects is outlined below.
 You will also find information below on Personal And Social Education.

 The children will experience the National Curriculum through observation, investigation and discovery.
-Pupils should meet each area (observation, investigation and discovery) at least three times during their Primary Education to enable progression and depth.
+Pupils should meet each area (observation, investigation and discovery) regularly throughout each year of their Primary Education to enable progression and depth.
 The use of these techniques at different levels allows pupils the opportunity to develop both individual initiative and the skills needed for teamwork.

 Design Technology is met within a cross-curricular approach in which we aim to develop the children’s skills as they progress.